userfrosting/learn/03.structure/chapter.md

 # App Structure

-UserFrosting is modular application framework build on the shoulders of giants.
-From the base framework, the skeleton, the dependencies up to the Sprinkles, this chapter describe how UserFrosting is structure and make use of all theses element to create a powerful and complete application.
+UserFrosting is modular application framework built on the shoulders of giants.
+From the base framework, skeleton, and dependencies up to the Sprinkles, this chapter describe how UserFrosting is structured and makes use of all these element to create a powerful and complete application.